neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-20/paper.md

 In order to focus our work during the biohackathon we decided to first identify the roles involved in running a Federated EGA node:

-- **Node Representative** - aims to understand what services need to be adjust for their node so that they can run the federated EGA in their infrastructure;
+- **Node Representative** - aims to understand what services need to be adjusted for their node so that they can run the federated EGA in their infrastructure;
-- **Developer** - needs documentation about the starting points of the code base in order to start reading as well as a demo stack of the services;
+- **Developer** - needs documentation about the starting points of the code base, in order to start reading, as well as a demo stack of the services;
-- **Operator** - requires a technical checklist to see if my node is technically ready to join federated EGA
+- **Operator** - requires a technical checklist to see if the node is technically ready to join federated EGA
-- **Helpdesk** - want to see the files a submitter has submitted so that I can assist in the submission process
+- **Helpdesk** - wants to see the files a submitter has submitted, in order to be able to assist in the submission process
 - **Submitter** - would need to submit data to a Federated EGA node.

-Our attention was towards *Developers* and *Submitters* with the starter pack, while the documentation was we produced aimed to help *Node Representative* and *Operator* roles.
+Our attention was towards *Developers* and *Submitters* with the starter pack, while the documentation we produced aimed to help *Node Representative* and *Operator* roles.

 Given that the *Submitter* role covers a broader spectrum of questions that such a role might have we decided to focus on the encryption of files, which is a requirement for a file to be correctly submitted.
 We underestood that an easy tool that can assist me to encrypt the files so we aimed to identify and document how such a tool could be utilized.